MontiCore/EmbeddedMontiArc/notes.md

 #clean secrets for public repo

 16-create-example ...
--  base_mxnet Problemwith docker deployment
+-  base_mxnet Problem with docker deployment

 ma-antovski
 - seems to work (even tough it fails)